singnet/nlp-services/sentiment_analysis/README.md

 - Twitter Stream Search Service - Capture and analyse all streamed twitter messages.
 - Twitter Historical Search - Capture and analyse all twitter messages since 2006.
+- Intensivity Analysis - Simple Sentiment Analysis.
-- Consensus Analysis - WIP
+- Consensus Analysis - The sentences are analyzed by seven trained classifiers.
-- Named Entity Recognition - WIP
-- Topic Classification - WIP
-- Language Generation - WIP

 WIP = Work in Progress